• City & RTO

 1. Stop the Car

 When you are involved in a car accident, you must first stop at the scene as this is a legal obligation to follow.
-Even if the accident is a minor one, do not run away from the accident spot as doing so may lead to legal proceedings against you.
+Even if the accident is a minor one, do not run away from the accident spot, as it may lead to legal proceedings against you.
 Moreover, try to remain as calm as possible and avoid any irrational argument with the other driver.

 2. Look Out for Any Injury